ImgBotApp/InternetNL/detail/mail/dnssec/mx-exists/verdict/good_en.md

-The MX record is DNSSEC signed.
+Your mail server domain (MX) is DNSSEC signed.